 You can always drive to your summer home, or you can hire a car transport company to deliver your vehicle while you are sipping on something delicious in an airplane seat.

 Whether you are relocating for good or just moving South for the winter, we, at Corsia Logistics, will be happy to assist you with your car shipping needs.
 If you are new to car shipping, you may find our First timer’s guide to car shipping useful.
 Read through our FAQ for more helpful info on car shipping.
 Still have questions?
-Drop us a line, or call (818) 850-5258 to speak with one of our agents.
+Drop us a line, or call (818) 850-5258 to speak with one of our vehicle relocation experts.